 Setting goals for yourself is helpful for two reasons: it gives you something concrete to strive for, and it gives you a helpful metric for success.
 After all, we all love to check accomplishments off a list, right?
 You can list lofty goals too, but make sure plenty of them are realistic and achievable to maximize your chances of success.

-This doesn’t have to be drastic.
-Few people are going to require inpatient rehabilitation to help them stop smoking marijuana, though some may.
+This doesn’t have to be drastic, and it’s definitely not something you should dread.
+Few people require inpatient rehabilitation to help them stop smoking marijuana, though some may.
 For most, an outpatient drug program, or even just enlisting the help of a licensed counselor can be enough to give them the support they need.